 - A maximum of two online courses (6 units) from program-approved options are permissible.

 - Students are not permitted to take courses unless designated by the specific program course listings.
-Any semester study away student enrolled in a course that is not offered by their program will be automatically dropped from the course and notified by the Center for Global Learning and Engagement or One Stop.
+Any semester study away student enrolled in a course that is not offered by their program will be automatically dropped from the course and notified by the CGLE or the Undergraduate Enrollment Services Center.
 (An independent study course may be permitted for some programs; email email@example.com for more information.)

 - Students must abide by the add/drop date published in this catalog.
-Students will receive a Withdrawal (W) grade for any classes dropped after this period.
+Students will receive a Withdrawal (W) grade for any courses dropped after this period.

-- GLBL 425 Integration and Formation Seminar: Any semester study away student not enrolled in this course by the term preregistration date will be automatically enrolled into any open class session.
+- Post-Study-Away Curriculum: Any study away student not enrolled in the required post-study-away curriculum as designated by their study away program by the term registration date will be automatically enrolled into any open class session.
 If needed, it is the responsibility of the student to switch to a different course section by the add/drop date.
-Exceptions available only to Cape Town psychology majors, and High Sierra, L.A.
-Term, and APU short-term program participants.
+Exceptions available only to psychology majors, L.A.
+Term, and APU GO Term program participants.

 - General Education Courses: Students can refer to the current list of General Education requirements to utilize GE courses offered through APU study away programs.